kitschpatrol/yanki/readme.md

 Possible features on the horizon:

-- [ ] Command to convert markdown notes to Anki packages (`.apkg` files), instead of syncing directly with Anki.
+- [ ] Command to convert Markdown notes to Anki packages (`.apkg` files), instead of syncing directly with Anki.
 - [ ] Sync and store Anki's review statistics to the Markdown file's frontmatter.
 This could be useful to both "back up" progress made in Anki, and to afford integration with other local tools.
 (In exchange for some extra noise in the frontmatter.)
 - [ ] Model migrations.
 - [ ] Include a built-in CSS stylesheet, since Anki's defaults can't always anticipate the kinds of HTML you're likely to generate from Markdown.